Basement Waterproofing Costs Less When Done ASAP - 4th Post in the Buyers/Homeowners Common Link Series

 What I Mean When I say "Cost" of Basement Waterproofing

 Fixing your wet basement will cost you less if done before thinking or even listing your home for sale.
-I don't mean that we would charge you more just because we know you are selling your home, etc. What I mean about the cost is that when things are just between you/your family and us at Leader Basement Systems, the repairs are not full of pressure and a realtor and potential future owner.
+I don't mean that we would charge you more just because we know you are selling your home, etc. What I mean about the cost is that when things are just between you/your family and us, the repairs are not full of pressure and a realtor and potential future owner.
 Once you enter the real estate market for your home you want to be certain that you have disclosed everything as well as done due diligence over the years you have lived in the home for your own sake but also for the sake of the future owners.

 So how would it cost more just because someone wants to buy the home and the work wasn't done?